PaulBouchier/can_finder/aider_find_cans.md

-# ROS2 Jazzy Node: Find cans in lidar scandata
+# Find cans in lidar scandata

-Ingest the information from this file, implement the low-level tasks, and generate the code that will satisfy the high and mid-level objectives
+Ingest the information from this file, implement the low-level tasks, and generate the code for a ROS2 Jazzy node that will satisfy the high and mid-level objectives

 ## High-level Objective